Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/analysis/analysis_r.md

 # R Analysis with OMERO

-A library to connect R with OMERO exists, however it has limited functionality compare to Python or Fiji.
+A library to connect R with OMERO exists, however it has limited functionality, and is rather outdated, compared to the Python or Fiji libraries.

 You can find more information here how to install it in Rstudio:
 <https://omero-guides.readthedocs.io/en/latest/r/docs/rstudio.html>